tomatolog/manticore/docs/5_searching/expressions,_functions,_and_operators/numeric_functions.rst

    `POLY2D() <#expr-func-poly2d>`__ function.

 -  POW()
--  Returns the first argument raised to the power of the second argument.
+-  Returns the f.html argument raised to the power of the second argument.

 -  SIN()